Design elements reference

 Text elements create a block of text within a column.

 You can edit the text of any new or existing text element by working directly in the element on the canvas.
 Use the inline toolbar at the top of the selected text element to do inline styling like font face, font color, bold, italic, paragraph justification, and more.
 You can also delete, clone, or move a selected text element by using the toolbar.

 Select a text element and use the settings provided on the Properties tabs to stylize the element itself by using colors, fonts, margins, borders, and backgrounds.
 Many of the settings on the Style tab (which apply to the overall page, form, or message design) also affect the styling of text-element content unless overruled locally.

 For email messages, the text toolbar includes an Assist edit button .
-Use this to place dynamic text, including field values such as the recipient's name.
+Use this to place pre-defined dynamic text, including field values such as the recipient's name.
 More information: Add dynamic content to email messages

 Image elements add an image to a column, outside a text element.
 Image elements interact with the Dynamics 365 Marketing image gallery, which helps you store, categorize, find, and share your image files.